 Ultimately, your ENERGY STAR score generated by the EPI benchmarking tool will enable you to quickly understand and communicate your facility’s energy performance, identify energy waste to target for cost-saving improvements.
 In return, this can earn recognition for top performers through a public-facing ENERGY STAR certification.
 This can ultimately be helpful for brand marketing and attracting new customers.

-Please take a moment to complete and submit your data by August 24th!
+Please take a moment to complete the survey!